flutter/flutter/specs/style.md

     // ...which would enable it to update appropriately, and would also
     // let other transitions that come later know that you were half-way
-    // through a transition so they can shorten their time accordingly }
+    // through a transition so they can shorten their time accordingly
+    //
+    // best practices: if you're a style value that contains multiple
+    // style values, then before you call their resolve you should
+    // replace the state with a state that is specific to them, and
+    // when you get it back you should insert that value into your
+    // state somehow.
+For example, in a resolve()r with two child
+    // style values a and b:
+    //    let ourState;
+    //    if (settings.firstTime)
+    //      ourState = { a: null, b: null };
+    //    else
+    //      ourState = settings.state;
+    //    settings.state = ourState.a;
+    //    let aResult = a.resolve(node, settings);
+    //    ourState.a = settings.state;
+    //    settings.state = ourState.b;
+    //    let aResult = b.resolve(node, settings);
+    //    ourState.b = settings.state;
+    //    settings.state = ourState;
+    //    return a + b; // or whatever
+}

 class Property : StyleNode {